enablebanking/open_banking_eidas_broker/README.md

     --mount type=bind,source="$(pwd)"/open_banking_certs/,target=/app/open_banking_certs/ \
     <image_name>
 ```

+You can also specify `verify_cert` environment variable using `-e` flag if you want you requests to banks to be verified against QWAC certificate chain (if it is provided).

 5. Go to `http(s)://localhost:<host_port>` to verify that everything works (you will need to provide proxy certificates with you requirest in order to see the page)